swapnilsaxena/Udacity-Nanodegree/Data Modeling with Postgres/README.md

-# Data Modelling with Postgres
+# Data Modeling with Postgres

 ## Introduction